james-o-dev/bitburner-scripts/README.md

 ## Tips

-* Running the full script requires at least 17.75GB ram (Or 15.65GB if you don't need to `run killall.js`)
+* Running the full script requires at least 10.2GB ram (Extra 2.1GB if you want to `run killall.js`)
-	* If you don't have enough, just run a smaller script in the beginning to get money to upgrade your home ram.
+	* If you don't have enough, just run a smaller script in the beginning to get money to upgrade your home ram to this amount.
-		You may use `early-hack-template.script` from the [Bitburner docs](https://bitburner.readthedocs.io/en/latest/guidesandtips/gettingstartedguideforbeginnerprogrammers.html#editing-our-hacking-script)
+		You may use `early-hack-template.script` from the [Bitburner docs](https://bitburner.readthedocs.io/en/latest/guidesandtips/gettingstartedguideforbeginnerprogrammers.html#editing-our-hacking-script), or another more efficent script in the mean-time
 * My personal priority:
-	* Buy enough home ram to run the scripts - in order to accomodate the 17.75GB ram needed to run all the scripts.
+	* Buy enough home ram to run all the scripts
-	* Buy TOR router.
+	* `buy` TOR router.
 	* `buy` the port-opening programs as you can afford it.
 	* But the Deeplink programs as you can afford it.
 	* Buy QoL programs if you want.